meTTs32/decathlon/README.md

 # decathlon
 Multi-exam project variations

-- For Windows user, install Windows X Server
+- Windows user have to install Windows X Server in order to run the Docker image